Automattic/jetpack/readme.txt

 Requires at least: 4.7
 Tested up to: 4.9

-The one plugin you need for stats, related posts, search engine optimization, social sharing, protection, backups, speed, and email list management.
+Hassle-free design, marketing, and security — all in one place.

 == Description ==

-Keep any WordPress site secure, increase traffic, and engage your readers.
+Hassle-free design, marketing, and security — all in one place.

+= Design Services =
+Create and customize your WordPress site from start to finish.
+Jetpack helps you with:
+* Hundreds of professional themes for any kind of site
+* Intuitive and powerful customization tools
+* Unlimited and high-speed image and video content delivery network
+* Lazy image loading for a faster mobile experience
+* Integration with the official WordPress mobile apps

-= Traffic and SEO Tools =
+= Marketing Services =
-Traffic is the lifeblood of any website.
-Jetpack includes:
+Measure, promote, and earn moment from your site.
+Jetpack helps you with:

-* [free] Site stats and analytics
+* Site stats and analytics
-* [free] Automatic sharing on Facebook, Twitter, LinkedIn, Tumblr, Reddit, and WhatsApp
-* [free] Related posts
+* Automated social media posting and scheduling in advance
+* Elasticsearch-powered related content and site search
-* [paid] Search engine optimization tools for Google, Bing, Twitter, Facebook, and WordPress.com
+* SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com
-* [paid] Advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo
+* Advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo
+* Simple PayPal payment buttons

-= Security and Backup Services =
+= Security Services =
 Stop worrying about data loss, downtime, and hacking.
-Jetpack provides:
+Jetpack helps you with:

-* [free] Brute force attack protection
+* Brute force attack protection, spam filtering, and downtime monitoring
-* [free] Downtime and uptime monitoring
-* [free] Secured logins and two-factor authentication
+* Secure logins with optional two-factor authentication
+* Full site backups in real-time with unlimited storage space
-* [paid] Malware scanning, code scanning, and threat resolution
+* Malware scanning, code scanning, and automated threat resolution
-* [paid] Site backups, restores, and migrations

-= Content Creation =
-Add rich, beautifully-presented media -- no graphic design expertise necessary:

-* [free] A high-speed CDN for your images
-* [free] Carousels, slideshows, and tiled galleries
-* [free] Simple embeds from YouTube, Google Documents, Spotify and more
-* [free] Sidebar customization including Facebook, Twitter, and RSS feeds
-* [free] Extra sidebar widgets including blog stats, calendar, and author widgets
-* [paid] High-speed, ad-free, and high-definition video hosting

-= Discussion and Community =
-Create a connection with your readers and keep them coming back to your site with:

-* [free] Email subscriptions
-* [free] Comment login with Facebook, Twitter, and Google
-* [free] Fully-customizable contact forms
-* [free] Infinite scroll for your posts
+* Fast, priority support from WordPress experts

 = Expert Support =
-We have an entire team of Happiness Engineers ready to help you.
+We have a global team of Happiness Engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).

 = Paid Services =
-Most of Jetpack's features and services are free.
-Jetpack also provides advanced security and backup services, video hosting, site monetization, priority support, and more SEO tools in three [simple and affordable plans](https://jetpack.com/pricing?from=wporg).
+Compare our [simple and affordable plans](https://jetpack.com/pricing?from=wporg) or take a [product tour](https://jetpack.com/features?from=wporg) to learn more.

 = Get Started =
 Installation is free, quick, and easy.
-Set up <a href="https://jetpack.com/install?from=wporg">the free plan</a> in minutes.
+[Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

 == Installation ==